statgen/locuszoom/assets/docs/layout_tutorial.md

 ```

 In this view, we have abstracted away all the details of what is plotted, and we can just see the basic pieces: this
-plot has two tracks (association data and genes data) that are stacked on top of each other.
-At the plot level, we
+plot has two panels (association data and genes data) that are displayed separately on the same screen.
+At the plot level,
-control how the total space is allocated between two panels (`proportional_height`).
+we control how the total space is allocated between two panels (`proportional_height`).
 The actual details of what to
 render are defined as nested layouts (association and genes panels), and the registry also contains predefined options
-for this piece- `LocusZoom.Layouts.get()` just returns a JSON object.
+for this piece- `LocusZoom.Layouts.get(...)` just returns a JSON object.

 Although the layout could be defined as a single giant object (top-down view of everything at once), defining it in
 terms of reusable building blocks (bottom up) makes it much easier to read and see boundaries.

-Note that this layout is defined using `LocusZoom.Layouts.add()`.
+Note that this layout is defined using `LocusZoom.Layouts.add(...)`.
 We will cover this in "working with the registry", below.

 ### Will this layout work with my data?
 LocusZoom has two pieces: content and presentation.
 By default, the default data layers are designed to work with the